Shark IZ682H Vertex Pro Review

 Factoring in all the upgrades Shark put in the Vertex Pro, it’s a potential winner (in my book) for consumers looking for a stick vacuum that’s efficient at cleaning surface debris.

-It will be more efficient at debris pick-up and run longer, and the redesigned handle control is easier to use with the three-button layout and interactive screen providing real-time data on the run time status.
+It will be more efficient at debris pick-up and run longer.
+The redesigned handle control is easier to use, featuring a three-button layout and an interactive screen that provides real-time data on runtime status.

 However, it’s not perfect.
 Lowering the power output affects its deep cleaning performance, albeit slightly, but it can be a sticking point for consumers who need to clean carpets or rugs.

-It won’t match Dyson’s deep cleaning performance, but its lower cost, larger dustbin, and twin battery setup negate this con.
+It won’t match Dyson’s deep cleaning performance, but its lower cost, larger dustbin, and twin-battery setup mitigate this drawback.

 About the author: Garrick, the visionary behind Cordless Vacuum Guide, brings over a decade of hands-on expertise in cordless vacuum testing to his insightful reviews showcased on this platform.
 Beyond his passion for empowering consumers with informed choices, he cherishes precious moments with his family, exploring global cuisines and exploring different horizons with his beloved wife and son.
 Follow him on Youtube, Tiktok, Facebook, and Instagram.